Kruithne/spooder/README.md

 In addition, you can manually raise issues using the `spooder` API by calling `caution()` or `panic()`.
 More information about these functions can be found in the `API` section.

+If `canary` has not been configured correctly, `spooder` will only print warnings to the console when it attempts to raise an issue.
+Considering testing the canary feature with the `caution()` function before relying on it for critical issues.

-## Crash
+## CLI > Canary > Crash

 It is recommended that you harden your server code against unexpected exceptions and use `panic()` and `caution()` to raise issues with selected diagnostic information.

-In the event that the server does encounter an unexpected exception which causes it to exit with a non-zero exit code, `spooder` will automatically raise an issue on GitHub using the canary feature, if configured.
+In the event that the server does encounter an unexpected exception which causes it to exit with a non-zero exit code, `spooder` will provide some diagnostic information in the canary report.

 Since this issue has been caught externally, `spooder` has no context of the exception which was raised.
 Instead, the canary report will contain the output from both `stdout` and `stderr`.